AdobeDocs/pdfservices-api-documentation/src/pages/pdf-extract-api/howtos.md

 # How Tos

-The samples and documentation here should get you quickly up and running with the PDF Services SDK.
-These code examples illustrate how to perform PDF actions using the SDK, including:
+The [samples and documentation](src/pages/pdf-extract-api/extract-api.md#extract-text-from-a-pdf) should get you quickly up and running with PDF Extract capabilities in the [PDFServices SDK](src/pages/pdf-services-api/index.md) including:

+- Extracting PDF as JSON: the content, structure & renditions of table and figure elements along with Character Bounding Boxes

+For code examples illustrating other PDF actions including those below, see the [PDFServices SDK](src/pages/pdf-services-api/index.md) :

 - Creating a PDF from multiple formats, including HTML, Microsoft Office documents, and text files
 - Exporting a PDF to other formats or an image
 - Combining entire PDFs or specified page ranges
 - Using OCR to make a PDF file searchable with a custom locale
 - Compress PDFs with compression level and Linearize PDFs
 - Protect PDFs with password(s) and Remove password protection from PDFs
 - Common page operations, including inserting, replacing, deleting, reordering, and rotating
 - Splitting PDFs into multiple files
--   Extract PDF as JSON: the content, structure & renditions of table and figure elements along with Character Bounding Boxes
--   Get the properties of a PDF file like page count, PDF version, file size, compliance levels, font info, permissions and more

 ## Runtime in-memory authentication